roboshoes/cane/docs/dom.md

 Removes all children from `items`.

-Each `items` argument can be a node or an array of nodes to append to `parent`.
+Each `items` argument can be a node or an array of nodes.

 ## fragment(items...)